zdyxry/LeetCode/README.md

 - [x] 1582 Special Positions in a Binary Matrix
 - [x] 1588 Sum of All Odd Length Subarrays
 - [x] 1608 Special Array With X Elements Greater Than or Equal X
+- [x] 1619 Mean of Array After Removing Some Elements

 ### Medium